circonus-labs/libmtev/docs-md/development/jemalloc.md

 In a variety of cases, it might be desirable to have profiling active from the point of application start.
 To do this set `prof_active:true` in the `MALLOC_CONF`.
+However keep in mind that there is some performance cost while profiling is active, so you may only want to keep profiling active when you are gathering memory usage information.
+And you may also want to adjust the sampling if performance is adversely affected (see the jemalloc link below if this is a concern).

+NOTE: It is a good idea to confirm these settings changes and check status (at any time) by simply curling:

+`/mtev/heap_profile`

+In order to be able to get a heap profile snapshot, you must have `opt.prof` set to `true` (or you'll get an error when trying to trigger a dump).
+While profiling is active, `prof.active` will also be `true` (and this is also required to get a valid capture in the next step).

 ## Heap Profiling